DELIVERY THROUGHOUT NORTH AMERICA!

 Lead

-Pipe with rust inside
+contaminants in water - Pipe with rust inside

 Lead can be found in the drinking system following the dissolution of lead already present in the pipes and in the solders.
 In the 1940s and 1950s, it was not uncommon to see lead pipes being installed.